Requests Compatibility Guide

 and .options

-functions do not support files
+functions do not support content

 , data